-August and September are fairly dry in Germany; some rain is to be expected every third day, on average.
-In August, the maximum temperature typically is ranging between 18°C and 25°C during day-time and 5°C to 10°C during night time; in September the average maximum temperature reaches 15°C to 20°C. No frost is expected during the nights.
+September is fairly dry in Germany; some rain is to be expected every third day, on average.
+In September, the average maximum temperature reaches 15°C to 20°C. No frost is expected during the nights.
 It is recommended that the participants bring along a sweater and a rain coat or an umbrella as well as proper shoes for the (soft) field excursions.
 No formal dressing is required during the course.